-- Male An individual with strong and persistent identification with the male gender. - Female- An individual with strong and persistent identification with the female gender. - Transgender Male to Female-An individual whose sex assigned at birth was male, but who identifies their gender as female, regardless of the status of social gender transition or surgical and hormonal sex reassignment processes. - Transgender Female to Male-An individual whose sex assigned at birth was female, but who identifies their gender as male, regardless of the status of social gender transition or surgical and hormonal sex reassignment processes. - Transgender Other-An individual who identifies as transgender but does not identify with the other transgender options and/or does not identify with the binary positions of male/female.
-These individuals may or may not engage in social gender transition or surgical and hormonal sex reassignment processes (e.g., gender non-conforming, genderqueer, nonbinary, gender fluid, bi-gender, and etc.). - Unknown-Indicates the client's gender category is unknown or was not reported, or does not fit within one of the available options.
+- Male-An individual with strong and persistent identification with the male gender. - Female-An individual with strong and persistent identification with the female gender. - Transgender Male to Female-An individual whose sex assigned at birth was male but identifies their gender as female, regardless of the status of social gender transition or surgical and hormonal sex reassignment processes. - Transgender Female to Male-An individual whose sex assigned at birth was female but identifies their gender as male, regardless of the status of social gender transition or surgical and hormonal sex reassignment processes. - Transgender Other-An individual who identifies as transgender but does not identify with the other transgender options and/or does not identify with the binary positions of male/female.
+These individuals may or may not engage in social gender transition or surgical and hormonal sex reassignment processes (e.g., gender nonconforming, genderqueer, nonbinary, gender fluid, bigender). - Unknown-Indicates the client's gender category is unknown or was not reported or does not fit within one of the available options.